-The fund that consists of the with profits and non profit policies of Royal London including all transferred policies from Refuge Assurance and United Friendly and non profit policies transferred from Phoenix Life Assurance and Scottish Life.
-The with profits policies are held in four sub-funds: the RL open fund, the UFIB sub-fund, the RAIB sub-fund and the UFOB sub-fund.
+The fund that consists of the with profits and non profit policies of Royal London including all transferred policies from Refuge Assurance, Scottish Life, United Friendly and Police Mutual and non profit policies transferred from Phoenix Life Assurance.
+The with profits policies are held in the RL open fund.

-The with profits policies transferred from Scottish Life are in a separate fund, the Scottish Life Fund.
-The with profits policies transferred from Phoenix Life Assurance are in a separate sub-fund, the PLAL With-profits Sub-fund.
+The with profits policies transferred from Phoenix Life Assurance are in a separate sub-fund, the PLAL With-Profits Sub-fund.
 All the policies transferred from Royal Liver are in a separate sub-fund, the Royal Liver Sub-Fund.
 All the policies transferred from the Co-operative Insurance society are in a separate sub-fund, the Royal London (CIS) Sub-Fund.